Innoss'B: 1997–2013: Early life and Maisha Soul

-While still with Maisha Soul, he released his solo single, "I Can Be Your Blue Eyed Boy," through the band's label, Maisha Soul Records, in March 2012, which quickly became a smash hit and peaked atop the Africa Hit chart on Trace TV.
-He later participated in Lexxus Legal's self-titled album, Lexxus, on the track "Dors Pas Tard".
-In December 2012, he toured Washington with Maisha Soul and their manager, Lady Nadia, where they appeared on various TV programs and radio stations, including Bakolo States, owned by Gary Iwele, and Voice of America.

-In January 2013, Maisha Soul kicked off a tour in Los Angeles, where they participated in the Cinema for Peace Humanitarian Awards, hosted by Congolese-Cypriot philanthropist and model Noëlla Coursaris Musunka and organized by the Cinema for Peace Foundation at the Beverly Hills Hotel.
-During their performances, Maisha Soul conveyed the plight of the ongoing Kivu conflict in the eastern region of the Democratic Republic of the Congo.
-After returning to Goma on 28 January, Maisha Soul officially announced the release of their Swahili Keep Smiling mixtape, recorded during their stay in the US.
-Keep Smiling was subsequently released on 29 January, and on 10 February, Innocent debuted another solo track, "Neti Na Uh", before setting out on another US tour with Maisha Soul.
-On 10 July, he disclosed to Radio Okapi their nationwide tour, which included visits to numerous major cities.
-He represented the Democratic Republic of the Congo at the Global Philanthropy Forum in San Francisco and was later honored with the Special Jury Trophy at the Ndule Pan-African Awards in Kinshasa.
+While still a member of Maisha Soul, Innocent released the solo single "I Can Be Your Blue Eyed Boy" through Maisha Soul Records in March 2012.
+The song reached No. 1 on Trace TV's Africa Hit chart.
+He later featured on "Dors Pas Tard" from Lexxus Legal's self-titled album Lexxus.
+In December 2012, he traveled to Washington, D.C., with Maisha Soul, where the group made several television and radio appearances, including on Bakolo States, owned by Gary Iwele, and Voice of America.
+In January 2013, Maisha Soul began a U.S. tour in Los Angeles, where the group performed at the Cinema for Peace Humanitarian Awards, hosted by Congolese-Cypriot philanthropist and model Noëlla Coursaris Musunka and organized by the Cinema for Peace Foundation at the Beverly Hills Hotel.
+Their performances drew attention to the humanitarian consequences of the conflict in eastern Democratic Republic of the Congo.
+After returning to Goma, the group released the Swahili-language mixtape Keep Smiling on 29 January, which they had recorded during their U.S. tour.
+On 10 February, Innocent released the solo track "Neti Na Uh" before embarking on another U.S. tour with Maisha Soul.
+In a July interview with Radio Okapi, he discussed the group's national tour of the Democratic Republic of the Congo.
+He also participated in the Global Philanthropy Forum in San Francisco and later received the Special Jury Trophy at the Ndule Pan-African Awards in Kinshasa.